 1. Augmenting humans with technology

 Technologies make it possible to augment human performance in physical, emotional and cognitive areas.
 The main benefit to enterprises in augmenting humans with technology is to create a more capable workforce.
 For example, consider if all employees had access to wearable technology that could answer any product or service question or pull up any enterprise data at will.
-The ability to improve productivity, sell better or serve customer better will increase significantly.
-Enterprises interested in these technologies should look to bioacoustic sensing, quantified self, 3D bioprinting, brain-computer interface, human augmentation, speech-to-speech translation, neurobusiness, wearable user interfaces, augmented reality and gesture control.
+The ability to improve productivity, sell better or serve the customer better will increase significantly.
+Enterprises interested in these technologies should look to bioacoustic sensing, quantified self, 3D bioprinting, brain-computer interface, human augmentation, speech-to-speech translation, neuro business, wearable user interfaces, augmented reality and gesture control.

 2. Machines replacing humans

-There are clear opportunities for machines to replace humans: dangerous work, simpler yet expensive-to-perform tasks and repetitive tasks.
-The main benefit to having machines replace humans is improved productivity, less danger to humans and sometimes better quality work or responses.
+There are clear opportunities for machines to replace humans: dangerous work, simpler yet expensive-to-perform tasks, and repetitive tasks.
+The main benefit of having machines replace humans is improved productivity, less danger to humans and sometimes better quality work or responses.
 For example, a highly capable virtual customer service agent could field the many straightforward questions from customers and replace much of the customer service agents’ “volume” work — with the most up-to-date information.
 Enterprises should look to some of these representative technologies for sources of innovation on how machines can take over human tasks: volumetric and holographic displays, autonomous vehicles, mobile robots and virtual assistants.